 “He’s very scrawny and his hair in those awful dark, curls.
 And I’ve never liked his eyes; they’re really hard, as if there’s a layer of steel behind them.”

-Abbie smiled at Brian’s encouragement.
+Abbie smiled.
 “Ok John, you’re in his history class, have you talked to him yet?”

 “I haven’t.
 I’m so annoyed at myself.
 I need to.”